leonardr/cce-python/README.md

 explains this script's final conclusion about its renewal status.
 Here are the possible dispositions:

-* `Not renewed.` - No renewal record was found, and there are no other known complicating factors.
+* `Not renewed.` - No renewal record was found, and we saw no complicating factors.
 The copyright on this book has almost certainly lapsed.

 * `Renewed.` - One renewal record was found and it's an exact match.
 This book is almost certainly still in copyright.

-* `Not renewed, but has children.` - No renewal record was found, but the original registration referred to _other_ registrations, which complicates things.
-Depending on the relationship between this registration and the others, parts of this book may still be in copyright.

 * `Probably renewed, but registration dates don't match.` - There was a single renewal for the registration ID, but the dates didn't